Dictionary of Scripture and Ethics

 Patrick D. Miller, professor of Old Testament theology emeritus, Princeton Theological Seminary

 "A book as ambitious as the Dictionary of Scripture and Ethics risks being too superficial to be helpful.
 I am happy to report that this is not the case for this imaginatively conceived and organized book.
 This book will quickly become an indispensable resource for Christian reflection on the moral life."

-Stanley Hauerwas, Gilbert T. Rowe Professor of Theological Ethics, Duke Divinity School
+Stanley Hauerwas, professor emeritus of divinity and law, Duke Divinity School

 "The dictionary provides a wonderful tool for exploring the relationship between Scripture and ethics.
 Essays providing an overview of the moral concerns of Scripture and the shape of Christian ethics usefully frame an array of detailed articles.
 Some articles treat biblical books, others ethical topics, including virtues and vices, denominational traditions, contemporary topics such as environmental ethics, and controversial subjects such as homosexuality.
 The treatments are comprehensive and honest, informed by critical perspectives on the Bible and contemporary ethical reflection.
 They do not shy away from issues where churches, by their own admission, have misused Scripture (e.g., 'apartheid').
 This volume is a rich resource for biblical scholars and ethicists alike."

 Harold W. Attridge, The Rev. Henry L. Slack Dean and Lillian Claus Professor of New Testament, Yale Divinity School